Ryan Babel speaks out on Galatasaray transfer talk | Goal.com

 In an interview with the Guardian at the beginning of the year, Babel confessed that "for a lot of different reasons I didn't fulfil my potential."

-Turkey appears to offer him a safe haven, having scored 36 goals in the country's top-flight and Galatasary look set to be the next beneficiariesof his talent and quality.
+Turkey appears to offer him a safe haven, having scored 36 goals in the country's top-flight and Galatasaray look set to be the next beneficiaries of his talent and quality.